 Nothing beats the excitement of landing a new job, right?
-Well, maybe the burst bubble feeling of finding out your new job isn’t what it was cracked up to be.
+Well, maybe the burst bubble feeling of finding out your new job isn’t what it was cracked up to be, or that you were catfished by your new employers.
 Now that feeling is hard to beat.
 For all the wrong reasons.

 I’m obsessed with hearing people’s stories.
 Not how they met their husbands (although, if it’s weird and wonderful, I’m all ears), more how they found what they’re good at, their huge mistakes and big breaks.
 As I mentioned before, I’m a big podcast fiend and, while most of my choices are pop culture podcasts, I absolutely devour any conversation with a successful woman talking about how she carved her career path.
 Continue reading “Podcast recommendations: Career and Business Podcasts for Women”

 What’s the key to freelance success?
 Being productive when you work for yourself requires good old-fashioned discipline and ninja time management skills.
 At the risk of sounding like a 1980s business bible, time management is absolutely essential for freelance success.
 Of course there are other factors – being tenacious, pursuing all leads and just blind fate.
 But in my experience once you’ve mastered managing your time, you’ll hit your productivity stride, your clients will be happy enough to give you more work and the mythical work-life balance we hear so much about can actually happen.
 Continue reading “Productivity tips and tricks for freelance writers”